vivek-bhadouriya/Tableau_ServerBackup/README.md

 3. Delete the Historical file (Older than 4 days) to save the space
 4. Send a completion mail to intended audience.

+Note: Please make sure you have Folder name "Server_Backup" created under "D" drive.
+You can change the location based on your feasibility.
 Save the script named as Server_Backup.ps1 (Powershell script) and scheduled it to run during off-peak hours